canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/index.rst

     Link code to bug reports and blueprints <linking-code-to-bug-reports-and-blueprints>
     Create and maintain a personal branch in Launchpad <create-and-maintain-personal-branch>
     Create and manage a merge proposal <create-and-manage-a-merge-proposal>

+To find out more about hosting repositories in Launchpad, check out our detailed explanation on :ref:`hosting git repositories <hosting-git-repositories>`